machix/CapstoneProject/FinalTechnicalReport.md

 ## Abstract

-This project involves building a geofencing microservice, with the goal of allowing clients to query the service and determine if a point is contained within a polygon/geofence.
+The goal of this project was to build a geofencing microservice, with the goal of allowing clients to query the service and determine if a point is contained within a polygon/geofence.
 These types of services are common in industry, although are generally proprietary systems.

+Throughout the rest of this report the term polygon and geofence will be used interchangeably.

 Keywords: Geofence, Point-In-Polygon, Microservice